rsdoiel/rsdoiel.github.io/blog/2017/06/16/cross-compiling-go.md

 By R. S. Doiel 2017-06-16

 Pine64's Pinebook runs on ARM 7 under an 64bit Ubuntu Mate.
-Go is available as a Debian/Ubuntu package but the version is 1.6 and is not setup to work well for compiling other versions of Go.
+Go is available as a Debian/Ubuntu package but the version is 1.6.
 Fortunetly cross compiling Go is very straight forward.
 I started with a couple of Gists I found on Github and felt my way through the process easily.

 + [conoro's gist](https://gist.github.com/conoro/4fca191fad018b6e47922a21fab499ca)
 + [truedat101's gist](https://gist.github.com/truedat101/5898604b1f7a1ec42d65a75fa6a0b802)